 The Pillars on Which the World Stands: The Crystals and Their Kingdoms

 The crystals, since time immemorial, have powered the world of Terra Crystallis.
 Magical, elemental energy seeps out of their every pore, brightening the land and allowing it and its people to prosper.
-Shavings of the Crystals are melted, refined, and combined to create Materia, tiny spheres of condensed magical energy that can accomplish arcane tasks that most civilians cannot, satisfying the innate need for convenience in the modern era.
+The people of Terra Crystallis have even taken to harnessing the crystals' power to their own ends, rather than reaping their ambient bounties; small conveniences, like self-lighting fires and rudimentary electric lights, have begun to appear in this burgeoning land.
 There is even talk, whispered in hurried tones between informants in the back alleys of taverns and in passing on the cobblestone streets, of a group of ambitious scientists sequestered away in one of the kingdoms, experimenting with methods of harnessing the energy of the crystals directly, so that they might create more powerful machinery.

 The Earth Crystal, of the Stalwart Empire of Laetchi.

 The Fire Crystal, of the Smouldering Kingdom of Kajigni.